Key Takeaways

 Disclaimer: ABL does not provide investment advice or guarantee that its draw schedule template is suitable for any particular project.
 The template is meant to be an example only.

-The Construction Draw Process
+How the Construction Draw Process Works

 Now that you know what construction draws are, here’s how they get processed: